 - The Board shall vote to ratify or not ratify the Committee’s decision;

-- If ratified, the Board shall confer the Conservation Partner Award (formerly the Affiliate Award) on the affiliate at appropriate time and place, usually the Annual Banquet if feasible.
+- If ratified, the Board shall confer the Conservation Partner Award (formerly the Affiliate Award) on the affiliate at appropriate time and place, usually at the Annual General Meeting.

 - On the recommendation of the Committee, a file may remain active for years or until an award is made to the nominee, which ever comes first.
-The President shall contact the nominator(s) for each active file, well in advance of the published deadline to ask if there are any appropriate additions to the file.
+Nominations must be received by 5pm EST on May 1st of each year for consideration of that year’s award.

 The Affiliate Award consists of the following:

-- A story in Nature Canada publications describing the achievements of the affiliate;
+- A story on the Nature Canada website describing the achievements of the recipient;

-- Announcement of the winner at Nature Canada’s Annual Banquet;
+- Announcement of the winner at Nature Canada’s Annual Meeting;

 - The presentation of a framed certificate for display in the affiliate’s office by the Nature Canada President, or his/her delegate, at an appropriate time and place.